Skip to content

 Here is a slightly different take on the same idea.
 The Taka sushi restaurant in London decided to go with their classy logo on the front side of their takeaway leaflet design.

-With that they also describe what their restaurant specialises in and include a QR code to order.
-On the back side of the flyer they show you a great picture of their food, more testimonials and another QR code.
+They also describe what their restaurant specialises in and include a QR code to order.
+On the back side of the flyer, they show you a great picture of their food, more testimonials and another QR code.

 This is a great example of a good restaurant leaflet.
 The design is clean and classy and it tells you exactly what the restaurant is about.